Skip to main content

 A mature forest timber sale in the Dungeness River Watershed

-The Power Station timber sale would log more mature, legacy forest in the Dungeness River watershed and is currently scheduled for auction in April 2024.
+The Power Station timber sale would log more mature, legacy forest in the Dungeness River watershed and was originally planned for auction in April 2024.

 Power Station was one of two forests recommended to the Clallam County Board of County Commissioners (BOCC) for inclusion in the WA DNR’s Natural Climate Solutions program by Dr. Catharine Copass.
 It is surrounded by marbled murrelet nesting sites.
 The other was the Sutherland Parcel and Shore Thing timber sale.